-We went back 15 years and checked for future 5 year equity returns for Nifty 50 TRI at different starting valuations (proxied by our internal valuation indicator – FundsIndia Valuemeter – more on this later).
+We went back 17+ years and checked for future 5-year equity returns for Nifty 50 TRI at different starting valuations (proxied by our internal valuation indicator – FundsIndia Valuemeter – more on this later).

 Here is what we found…

-- When starting valuations were in the VERY EXPENSIVE zone (i.e Valuemeter >80), 94% of the times the 5-year future returns have been less than 7%.
-Here comes the killer – there was not a single occurrence of 5Y returns above 10%.
+- When starting valuations were in the VERY EXPENSIVE zone (i.e Valuemeter >80), 73% of the times the 5-year future returns have been less than 7%.
+Just 23% of the times, returns were above 10%.

 So the simple takeaway for us:

-More expensive the starting valuation, higher the odds of dismal future returns!
+More expensive the starting valuation, the higher the odds of dismal future returns!

 So while a simple 6-12 month STP or a lump sum investment works great when markets are trading at reasonable or cheap valuations (which they do for most of the time – roughly 70% of the time), the real challenge comes when the market valuations are expensive.

 But this is far easier said than done.
-This requires constant monitoring of the markets, good control on our emotions without getting swayed by the newsflow and significant time and effort to execute this.
+This requires constant monitoring of the markets, good control of our emotions without getting swayed by the news flow, and significant time and effort to execute this.

 While a lot of us try to take this approach, execution is where the real trouble lies.
 We grossly underestimate our emotions’ ability to wreak havoc with our plans.